 The Company has elected to recognize excess income tax benefits from stock option exercises and the vesting of RSUs in capital in excess of par value using the tax return ordering approach.
 The Company measures the tax benefit associated with excess tax deductions related to stock-based compensation expense by multiplying the excess tax deductions by the statutory tax rates.
-As a result of the adoption of ASU No. 2016-09, the Company did not recognize any income tax benefits in capital in excess of par value in 2016.
-The Company recognized income tax benefits in capital in excess of par value of \$881,000 and \$771,000 in 2015 and 2014, respectively, associated with stock-based compensation.
+As a result of the adoption of ASU No. 2016-09, the Company did not recognize any income tax benefits in capital in excess of par value of \$881,000 and \$771,000 in 2015 and 2014, respectively, associated with stock-based compensation.